FAQ'S || WE'RE SERIOUS ABOUT AIR-CONDITIONING.

 If you just get a re-gas without fixing any leaks, the gas will just disappear again and you will need another re-gas in the future.
 There could also be substantial long-term damage to your air-conditioning system.

-Only unethical operators offer to ‘just do a re-gas’ without looking for and fixing any faults.
+Only unethical operators offer to ‘just do a re-gas’ without looking for and fixing any faults first.
+A basic pressure test is not adequate to find many leaks and should be regarded with suspicion.

-Bring your vehicle to a CoolCar centre, and you will be doing the right thing by the environment, while also getting the best advice for your air-conditioning system.
+If you bring your vehicle to a CoolCar centre, you will be doing the right thing by the environment, while also getting the best advice for your air-conditioning system.

 We will diagnose why your vehicle has lost gas when we see your vehicle and give you an estimate.

-How can I tell my vehicle air-conditioning system or heater needs a check-up as soon as possible?
+How can I tell my air-conditioning system or heater needs a check-up as soon as possible?

 Signs your vehicle air-conditioning or heater system need a check-up include the following:

-- fluid leaks from your air-conditioning onto your vehicle’s floor
+fluid leaks from your air-conditioning/heater box onto your vehicle’s floor

 How often should I get my vehicle air-conditioning serviced?